The Mathematical Basics and the Results of the Theory of physical structures

 The nondegenerate metric function (2.20) must, under the axiom III of \S1, obviously satisfy the two conditions as follows:

-for the open and dense in $\mathfrak{M}^{4}$ set of quadruples $<\!iklm\!>$ and $<\!klmj\!>$.
+for the open and dense in $\mathfrak{M}^{4}$ set of quadruples $\langle iklm \rangle$ and $\langle klmj \rangle$.

-An example of a three-dimensional phenomenologically symmetric geometry is the three-dimensional Euclidean space.
-For the metric function $f(ij)$ assigning to the pair of points $<\!ij\!>$ the squared ordinary distance, in the Cartesian coordinate system $(x,y,z)$ the representation will be as follows:
+An example of a three-dimensional phenomenologically symmetric geomet- \ ry is the three-dimensional Euclidean space.
+For the metric function $f(ij)$ assigning to the pair of points $\langle ij \rangle$ the squared ordinary distance, in the Cartesian coordinate system $(x,y,z)$ the representation will be as follows:

-It is well known that in the Euclidean space the ten reciprocal distances for the quintuple $<\!ijklm\!>$ of points are among themselves functionally related, turning into zero the Cayly-Menger determinant of the sixth order the structure of which is similar to that of the determinant of the fifth order (В.2):
+It is well known that in the Euclidean space the ten reciprocal distances for the quintuple $\langle ijklm \rangle$ of points are among themselves functionally related, turning into zero the Cayly-Menger determinant of the sixth order the structure of which is similar to that of the determinant (В.2):